Yeh Yeh Yeh: Background and release

 Alongside "Melt", "Yeh Yeh Yeh" was a last-minute addition for the track listing for Reason.

-Originally, the plan was to release "Yeh Yeh Yeh" as the third single on 22 September 2003, but shortly before this could happen, Chisolm injured her knee in TV show The Games during a judo match with Azra Akın.
-Because Chisolm was limited in movement, she could not fully promote an upbeat song with an injury, causing the original release date to get pushed back.
+Originally, the plan was to release "Yeh Yeh Yeh" as the third single on 22 September 2003, but shortly before this could happen, Chisholm injured her knee in TV show The Games during a judo match with Azra Akın.
+Because Chisholm was limited in movement, she could not fully promote an upbeat song with an injury, causing the original release date to get pushed back.
 Nevertheless she performed the song with her injured knee in a limited manner.
 "Melt", being an easier song to promote with an injury, was added to the mix, resulting in the double single.

 The single was released on 10 November 2003, but there were numerous problems.
 On most CD1s of the set, the track listing was accidentally swapped so that "Yeh Yeh Yeh" was the first track on the CD.
 Because of this misprint, and following strong competition, lack of proper promotion, and distribution problems, the single entered the UK Singles Chart at number twenty-seven, sealing Chisholm's fate with Virgin Records and further hindering any hope for the album's success.
 The single sold just 8,313 copies in the UK but peaked at number 13 in Spain.